DworkinLab/Bio720/R_exercises/R_ClassExercise_1_answers.md

 x <- 1
 ```

-and you can find out information about this with a variety of functions:
+You can find out information about this with a variety of functions:

 ```r